electricimp/AzureIoTHub/README.md

 ### function update(*deviceInfo, [callback]*)

 Updates an existing device identity in the Iot Hub.
 The *deviceInfo* field is an iothub.Device object or table containing the keys specified [here](https://msdn.microsoft.com/en-us/library/mt548488.aspx).
+The deviceId and statusReason cannot be updated via this method.

 ### function remove(*[deviceId], callback*)